Top 6 Questions to Ask Before Buying Unfinished Kitchen Cabinets

 Shelf Construction

-Cabinet shelves should measure at least ¾ inch thick to prevent bowing under normal use.
-Thinner shelves, particularly those measuring only ⅝ inch, will likely sag over time.
+Cabinet shelves should measure at least 1/2 inch thick to prevent bowing under normal use.
+Thinner shelves, particularly those measuring less than 1/2", will likely sag over time.
 Additionally, adjustable shelving options provide the flexibility to organize your kitchen efficiently as your needs change.

 2. What is the Best Way to Finish Unfinished Cabinets?

-Your finish choice significantly impacts durability and appearance.
+Your finish choice significantly impacts durability and appearance of your unfinished cabinets .
 A catalyzed conversion varnish top coat provides superior durability compared to traditional lacquer finishes.
 Lacquer tends to develop tacky, dark areas around handles and can yellow over time—problems you'll want to avoid.

 Consider these finishing aspects: